adamnarkunskii/kube-intro/src/slides/e-concepts.md

 --

-- system libraries, and
+- system libraries,

 --

-- settings.
+-  and settings.

 ---

 # Containers 🐳

-The most widespread and de-facto standard container runtime is *Docker*.
+.center[The most widespread and de-facto standard container runtime is

+# DOCKER

+but that's for another talk.]

 ---